rorymcgit/makersbnb/README.md

 - View available spaces (while logged in or as an anonymous user)
 - List a space for others to book
 - View requests made for your spaces and confirm them
 - View your bookings and their confirmation statuses

+View the website live on Heroku https://partybnb.herokuapp.com/

 #### Technologies used:
 - Ruby